MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/form.md

 <div class="how-to-test-checklist-item">
-  <h3>✓ Ensure any associated instructions or helper text is announced when tabbing to a form</h3>
+  <h3>Ensure any associated instructions or helper text is announced when tabbing to a form</h3>
   <p><strong>Note:</strong> Use of <code>aria-describedby</code> programmatically associates nearby text with form fields.</p>
   <table class="column-2">
     <thead>